 - Increases Sangonomiya Kokomi’s resistance to interruption and allows her to move on the water’s surface.

 These effects will be cleared once Sangonomiya Kokomi leaves the field.

 Her defining talent.
-For on field gameplay, her entire identity is focused on this ability.
-However, due to its high cost (70 energy), it means that Kokomi must invest into ER% or use refund mechanics (Proto Amber, Everlasting Moonglow) in order to cast this as often as possible.
+For on field, her entire identity is focused on this ability.
+However, due to its high cost (70 energy), it means Kokomi must invest into ER% or use refund mechanics (Proto Amber, Everlasting Moonglow) in order to cast this as often as possible.

 If Sangonomiya Kokomi’s own Bake-Kurage are on the field when she uses Nereid’s Ascension, the Bake-Kurage’s duration will be refreshed.